pvginkel/AutoMiner/README.md

 ## The code

-The code for parsing the Minecraft world data is taken from [Ager](https://github.com/Zarkonnen/Ager).
-Most of the functionality of that application has been stripped out and just the code for reading levels is kept.

 To use the application, you first need a world.
 The easiest way to do this is to just create a new world and generate chunks in it.
 I've tested the application with a world where 3000 blocks were generaed in the Z direction, flying over